kube-zen/zen-watcher/README.md

 See:
 - [docs/CRD.md](docs/CRD.md) - Detailed CRD documentation and sync process
-- [docs/INTEGRATIONS.md](docs/INTEGRATIONS.md) - How to consume Observations (informers, kubewatcher, OpenAPI schema)
+- [docs/INTEGRATIONS.md](docs/INTEGRATIONS.md) - How to consume Observations (kubewatch, Robusta, informers, OpenAPI schema)

 ---

-## 🔌 Extending Zen Watcher
+## 🔌 Deploying a Complete Alerting Pipeline

+> **💡 Important**: Zen Watcher writes `Observation` CRDs to etcd.
+To get alerts in Slack, PagerDuty, or SIEMs, you need a sync controller.
+For 95% of users, we recommend using [kubewatch](https://github.com/robusta-dev/kubewatch) or [Robusta](https://home.robusta.dev/)—they support 30+ destinations out of the box.
+See [Integrations Guide](docs/INTEGRATIONS.md) for setup.

-**Zen Watcher stays pure**: Only watches sources → writes Observation CRDs.
+**Zen Watcher core stays pure**: Only watches sources → writes Observation CRDs.
 Zero egress, zero secrets, zero external dependencies.

 **But the Observation CRD is a universal signal format** — and that opens the door for others to react to those observations: